UPPAbaby Minu V3

-Best Travel Strollers of 2024
+Best Travel Strollers

+Traveling with a baby is hard enough without a big, bulky stroller weighing you down.
 The best travel strollers make the experience (a little) easier by being lightweight to carry, quick to fold, and easy to stash in a hotel room, the trunk of a taxi or even the overhead bin on a plane.

 While most families prefer a full-size stroller with more features, storage and maneuverability for everyday use, a secondary lightweight stroller may come in handy for more than just travel—especially once your toddler wants to walk more than ride.